rawilk/new-server-setup/centos-7-lemp-stack.md

 # New Server Setup

 This guide assumes a Centos 7 operating system and you are setting a LEMP stack up.
+It also assumes you know how to point a domain name to your server's IP address.
 For best results, complete guide from top to bottom.

 ## Ensure that SELINUX is disabled